 - Follow the "Duck, Cover, and Hold" protocol. - At the cessation of the earthquake tremor, assess the situation.
-Director of Facilities and Operations, grounds, and custodians will survey and report damage to Superintendent/Site Administration. - If light is needed be sure to use flashlights rather than candles, matches, or other open flames. - Remain in buildings until need of evacuation is considered necessary and you are notified via Catapult EMS or other means (such as the fire drill bell) to evacuate. - Station a responsible adult near buildings to keep people at a safe distance from all structures. - Stay clear of all wires that have fallen. - After checking in on Catapult, and alternate attendance check, the names of the missing or injured staff and students will be reported to administration. - Custodians, school nurse, office staff, and members of "Search and Rescue Teams" will report to assigned locations. - Director of Facilities and Operations will close down main gas and water valves, if necessary. - Call 911 or other public agency and notify them of locations, emergency situations, and needs.
+Director of Facilities and Operations, grounds, and custodians will survey and report damage to the Superintendent/Site Administration. - □ If light is needed be sure to use flashlights rather than candles, matches, or other open flames. - Remain in buildings until need of evacuation is considered necessary and you are notified via Catapult EMS or other means (such as the fire drill bell) to evacuate. - Station a responsible adult near buildings to keep people at a safe distance from all structures. - \Box Stay clear of all wires that have fallen. - After checking in on Catapult, and alternate attendance check, the names of the missing or injured staff and students will be reported to administration. - Custodians, school nurse/healthcare assistants, office staff, and members of "Search and Rescue Teams" will report to assigned locations. - Director of Facilities and Operations will close down main gas and water valves, if necessary. - Call 911 or 9-911, from school phone, or other public agencies and notify them of locations, emergency situations, and needs.